iconix/openai/syllabus.md

 1.  [_Deep Learning_](http://www.deeplearningbook.org/) book, chapter 20 (deep generative models)
 2. Yoav Goldberg.
 "Adversarial training for discrete sequences (like RNN generators) is hard" [[blog](https://medium.com/@yoav.goldberg/an-adversarial-review-of-adversarial-generation-of-natural-language-409ac3378bd7)]

-**Fun extra blog post #2**: could digest Goldberg’s argument for why the “Adversarial Generation of Natural Language” paper isn’t worthwhile

-- There was a bit of a [tweetstorm](https://twitter.com/yoavgo/status/872831207163265024) (that turned into a [blog post](https://medium.com/@yoav.goldberg/an-adversarial-review-of-adversarial-generation-of-natural-language-409ac3378bd7)) around Yoav Goldberg and his argument for why this "[Adversarial Generation of Natural Language](https://arxiv.org/abs/1705.10929)" paper is garbage, and why he is generally upset about deep learning practitioners coming to natural language and thinking they can “solve” it (particularly with GANs).
-Might be interesting to digest the debate in a blog post.
-- Related posts: post comments like [Hu's](https://medium.com/@zhitinghu/we-thank-yoav-for-the-comments-on-our-vae-generation-paper-titled-as-controllable-text-generation-73d8c8058bb6) and [Bahdanau's](https://medium.com/@dzmitrybahdanau/in-general-i-dont-want-to-participate-in-public-holy-wars-so-i-will-make-just-two-points-7f41e075e81e); Goldberg’s [clarifications](https://medium.com/@yoav.goldberg/clarifications-re-adversarial-review-of-adversarial-learning-of-nat-lang-post-62acd39ebe0d); Yann LeCun’s [response](https://www.facebook.com/yann.lecun/posts/10154498539442143) to Goldberg; Goldberg’s [response](https://medium.com/@yoav.goldberg/a-response-to-yann-lecuns-response-245125295c02) to LeCun

 _Note that the Week 8 project will lead directly into my final (4-week) project!_